6 Ways to Maximize Your 401(k) or IRA Plan Contributions

 If you contribute more than the limit to your IRA account, all excess contributions are taxed at 6 percent per year as long as the extra amounts remain in the account.
-To avoid the tax, consider withdrawing the amount over the limit or taking out any income earned on the excess contribution.
+To avoid the tax, consider withdrawing the amount over the limit and taking out any income earned on the excess contribution.

 Keep in mind, if you’re in a Deferred Compensation Plan, called a 457(b), you’re subject to a limit that includes both your contributions as well as those made by your employer.

 No matter what plan you have, TaxAct® calculates your maximum contribution for you through our step-by-step interview.

 2. Know your deadlines.

 However, contributions to a 401(k) or similar plan are different.
 All pre-tax contributions are deposited directly from your paycheck throughout the year.
-Therefore, you can’t add outside money to boost your tax break.
+Therefore, you can’t normally add outside money to boost your tax break.
+However, consider talking with your employer about your deferral rate — you may be allowed to increase the amount of money contributed to your 401(k) each paycheck.

 3. Make your contributions automatic.

 The beauty of a 401(k) deduction is that it’s automatic.
 It’s hard to miss money deducted before you receive your paycheck, right?
 If you ever want to increase your contribution, contact your employer.

 With an IRA, it’s easier to procrastinate.
 However, you can make it automatic by having a portion of each paycheck deposited into a separate account or with an automatic transfer from checking to a special savings account every month.

 4. Move money from other accounts.

 Money for IRA contributions doesn’t have to come from your checking account and this month’s budget.
 The same benefits are available if you transfer money from a brokerage or savings account.

 You can only contribute cash to a retirement plan, however.
 Other assets, like stocks, are not considered regular contributions.

 5. Make periodic payments.